AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 To personalize your fragment:

-1. Navigate to the **Experience Fragments** console, then the folder holding either your folder, or fragment.
+1. Navigate to the required location in the **Experience Fragments** console.

-1. Select your folder or fragment, then **Properties** from the toolbar.
+1. Select either a folder or your fragment, then **Properties** from the toolbar.

    >[!NOTE]
    >
-   >Personalization properties defined on a folder will be inherited by child folders, and Experience Fragments (and variations) within that folder.
+   >Personalization properties defined on a folder will be inherited by all child folders down through the sub-tree, and Experience Fragments (and variations) within that sub-tree.
 They can be overridden by breaking the inheritance.

 1. Open the **Personalization** tab to define and save your settings.
 For example, on a folder: